Columbus Gun Crime Lawyer

-Illegal Gun Charges in Columbus
+Illegal Gun Charges in Columbus, Ohio

 Ohio is a “shall issue” state.
 Therefore, so long as you properly apply for a concealed carry license, and you are not prohibited from possessing a firearm or obtaining a license, then you shall be issued a concealed carry permit.
-This allows you to bring your handgun with you in pubic, except for places that are prohibited by law or places that lawfully restrict firearms from their premises.
+This allows you to bring your handgun with you in public, except for places that are prohibited by law or places that lawfully restrict firearms from their premises.